 - Compact pH and temperature tester used in laboratory and industrial applications

-Frequently Asked Questions about the Best pH Meters
+FAQ – Frequently Asked Questions About pH Meters

 The best pH for distilling is 5.5 according to most distilleries.
 Distillers consider a pH of 5.5 to be the ideal acidic environment for the process of fermentation to take place.